Sustainability

 At Vantage Infrastructure, we recognise that sustainability and ESG (Environmental, Social and Governance) considerations are inextricably linked to the long term performance, value and reputation of infrastructure investments.
 As a result, we consider the integration of ESG considerations in our debt and equity investment, asset management and divestment processes and practices to be of paramount importance to deliver sustainable value and positive outcomes in the best interest of all stakeholders.

 Signatory to the UN Principles for Responsible Investment.
-Vantage pays membership fees to PRI
+Vantage pays membership fees to PRI.
+2023 results.

 Supporter of the Task Force on Climate-Related Financial Disclosures